SharpSync/docs/propertymapping/markdown/propertymapping.md

     * Export applies the rule as data is being exported from the SharpSync BOM.
 3. Click on Add Rule to show the rule in the list.
 4. This icon tells you what type of rule it is:
-    * Data Validation - Evaluates validity cell data.
+    * Data Validation - Evaluates validity of the cell data.
-    * Data Transformation - Changes cell data to match rule type.
+    * Data Transformation - Changes cell data to match the rule type.
-5. This header shows the rule action, and the arrows allows you to move the rule up or down the list.
+5. This header shows the rule action, and the arrows allow you to move the rule up or down the list.
-    * Rules are evaluated top to bottom.
+    * Rules are evaluated from top to bottom.
 If you want one rule to execute before another, ensure it is ordered correctly.
 6. Saves any changes you make to the rule.
 7. Deletes the rule from the list.
-8. Rule name with ( :information_source: ) tooltip explanation at right
+8. Rule name with :information_source: tooltip explanation at right.
 9. Rule criteria
     * A textbox may be present to allow the user to define the rule parameter.
     * A description will be present if the parameter is not required.